 R9HSA’s Family Engagement and Cultural Effectiveness Conference is designed to elevate this wide-ranging agenda through thought leaders, practitioners, and advocates for high-quality and culturally responsive service.

-Each day, our conference will start with a thought leader who will bring attendees innovative ways to address family engagement.
-Our thought leaders will address research, policy, leadership, and collaboration as tools to advance local program practices.
-In addition, we will offer attendees over 48 hours of workshops in both English and Spanish.
-Workshops will bring forward practical ideas and strategies you can employ in your programs right away.
+This year, we will offer attendees workshops in both English and Spanish.
+These sessions will bring forward practical ideas and strategies you can employ in your programs right away.

 I have been to management workshops, not leadership training.
 This has totally changed my perspective and encouraged me to propel forward in developing my skills.